This blog post originated as a rejoinder to an article published here: Local Church Autonomy.

 However, early Baptist churches realized that they desperately needed each other for many reasons.
 Consequently, rarely was a Baptist congregation ever formed without the consent and support of its regional ("local") association.
 These associations or conferences were designed to promote and coordinate evangelistic efforts in the region and (ultimately) around the world.
 A church cooperating with other like-minded churches in association could do much more together than they could by themselves.

-In my purview, a Baptist association serves, by way of example, to assist local churches in scrutinizing new candidates for ministry.
+From my perspective, a Baptist association serves, by way of example, to assist local churches in scrutinizing new candidates for ministry.
 A local church has every right to ordain a minister, but cannot impose on other associational churches to accept his ordination.
 Rather, when the association does the ordaining, then the pastor receives recognition by other association churches (by prior agreement), as well as denomination-wide credentials.
 He has been examined not only by the local church, but by the whole association.

-In my purview, associations large enough to employ personnel to support local churches and coordinate ministry should do so.
+Again, from my perspectives, associations large enough to employ personnel to support local churches and coordinate ministry should do so.
 Sometimes, this could be at the local association (New Orleans Baptist Association has a half dozen or so full-time staff to service 100+ churches), but sometimes this might be more applicable to the state convention.
 At any rate, professional staff might be invited to the local church to assist in implementation of evangelism strategies, inspire new ministerial outreach opportunities, mediate disagreements within the church, or to support the church in their search for a new pastor.
 The important principle, however, is that the association does these sorts of things without imposing itself upon the congregation.

 It is a regrettable fact that some short-sighted pastor might get hot and bothered about some issue that culminates in his church leaving the association.
 Thus, in one fell swoop, one man burns up maybe 50 or 150 years of fellowship and cooperation between his congregation and the other 10 or 20 or 50 other churches in his county or river valley.
-With what will he replace this fellowship?
-With the one or two churches pastored by ministers of his own persuasion?
+With what will he replace this fellowship? --with the one or two churches pastored by ministers of his own persuasion?
+Hardly.

 Ultimately, the best way to prevent such short-sighted, destructive actions is to have a healthy association.
 And the only way for our associations to be healthy is for competent men and women to invest themselves in the association.
 If your association is weak, double down your investment in it.
 Your own church might find itself in great need of the association in years to come.